 For the longer more nuanced answer, please keep reading.
-You may also check my closely related article: Does heavy furniture dent vinyl plank floors?
-And what happens if vinyl flooring gets wet?.
+You may also check my closely related article: Vinyl flooring buying guide And what happens if vinyl flooring gets wet?.
 If you haven’t buy underlayment yet, make sure you read my extensive guide about best underlayment for vinyl flooring.

 Are Temperature and Ventilation important After Installing vinyl plank floors?

 In addition to waiting the appropriate amount of time before walking on your new floors, or moving furniture and appliances into their place, temperature and ventilation are important.

 If you live in a cooler climate, or are installing in the cold months be prepared to use your heater.
 You are going to need to keep the temperature above 68o Fahrenheit for the next two days.
 The temperature is important because of the adhesives that are used.
 If your rooms are too cold, these adhesives won’t seam and set up properly which will cause you problems later on.

 Good ventilation is important for you.
 Ventilation will help with any odor from the adhesives of the flooring and any dust allergens.

 How Long to Wait Before Moving Furniture onto Your Vinyl Floors